 Mixed inherited/acquired thrombophilias

-These are due both to genetic and non-genetic causes.
+These are due both to genetic and to non-genetic causes.

 Paroxysmal nocturnal haemoglobinuria

 This is a rare condition affecting the bone marrow.
 It can lead to venous blood clots, often in unusual sites such as the veins of the gut, liver or brain.
 Anticoagulation may be needed and there are other treatments too for this condition.